suguanYang/ylioo/md/networking/tcp/tcp.md

 title: "TCP Protocol Design Decisions and Tradeoffs"
 ---

+## End to End
+TCP is an end to end protocol by design, as IP only provides connectivity function to the upper layers, and hidden the lower layers complexity, its simple abstraction is easily used by the ends when they want the connection.
+The key point is here: Certain functions can only be fully and correctly implemented at the "end points" (the applications that are communicating), because only they have the complete knowledge needed.
+Such as reliability, any layer under transport layer usually is “incomplete” and not sufficient to provide end-to-end reliable data transfer.

+## Tradeoffs
 TCP is a full-duplex protocol, so it would be easy to open a TCP connection between the client and server, send the request message in one direction, and send the reply message in the other direction.
 There are two complications, however.
 The first is that TCP is a byte-oriented protocol rather than a message-oriented protocol, and request/reply applications always deal with messages.
-(We explore the issue of bytes versus messages in greater detail in a moment.)
 The second complication is that in those situations where both the request message and the reply message fit in a single network packet, a well-designed request/reply protocol needs only two packets to implement the exchange, whereas
 TCP would need at least nine: **three to establish the connection, two for the message exchange, and four to tear down the connection**.
 Of course, if the request or reply messages are large enough to require multiple network packets (e.g., it might take 100 packets to send a 100,000-byte